-Exclusive Interview EAST 3 Mural Writer & B-Boy Aerosol Artist
+Exclusive BNR Interview EAST 3 Mural Writer and B-Boy Aerosol Artist

-East 3 is a life long “Writer” and Hip Hop practitioner from Hawaii since the 1980′s.
+East 3 is a lifelong “Writer” and Hip Hop practitioner from Hawaii since the 1980′s.
 In 1988, he met and began studying under his mentor, the legendary P.H.A.S.E.
 2 (NYC).
 Currently East 3 works closely with Mighty 4 youth non-profit to help strengthen the youth in numerous states and cities.
+His breakthrough came when he collaborated with P.H.A.S.E.
+2 to create a massive mural in Hawaii, which gained recognition and was featured in a 1994 issue of The Source magazine.
+East 3 works with various mediums, including acrylic paint, spray paint, markers, pencils, and even clay sculpture.

 Q. Big Noise: Your first art memory or experience was?